qase-tms/reporters/src/intro/qase-api.md

 # Qase API

 You can use Qase's API endpoints and perform actions with the entities stored in the database.
 The API is organized around REST.
-You can try using the API on the API [Reference page](https://developers.qase.io/reference/introduction-to-the-qase-api) or by exploring the public page in [Postman](https://www.postman.com/qaseio?tab=collections).
+You can try using the API on the [API Reference page](https://developers.qase.io/reference/introduction-to-the-qase-api), or by exploring the public page in [Postman](https://www.postman.com/qaseio?tab=collections).

 ## API Rate Limits